knoellle/wfinfo-ng/README.md

 - Due to buffering when the game writes the `EE.log` file, it is possible that WFInfo doesn't pick up the reward screen event until the screen has disappeared.
 I haven't found a way of getting around the buffered writer.
   To work around this, you can simply restart the program when it doesn't pick up the reward screen within a few seconds.
-- The game data currently contains a couple relics that don't have any items in them, yet are listed in the database.
-  This results in error messages like `missing field 'rare1'`.
-To fix it, simply remove all relics that only contain a `vaulted` key but not any items from `filtered_items.json`.